🍽️ Fats Guide

 Does olive oil contain DAO? +

-No, but its high antioxidant content helps reduce the overall inflammatory load, making it easier for your existing DAO to do its job.
+No, but its antioxidant content may help reduce overall inflammatory load, which some believe makes it easier for your existing DAO to do its job.

 Is olive oil low FODMAP? +

 Yes.
-Pure fats like olive oil contain no carbohydrates, making them 100% FODMAP-friendly.
+Pure fats like olive oil contain no carbohydrates, so they're generally considered FODMAP-friendly.

 Why does my throat burn when I swallow olive oil? +